plone/training/user_generated_content.rst

 * Go to *Sharing* and grant the role *Can add* to the group logged-in users.
 Now every user can add content in this folder (and only this folder).

-Now all logged-in users can create and submit talks in this folder with the permission of the default-workflow.
+Now all logged-in users can create and submit talks in this folder with the permission of the default workflow.

 .. _user-content-custom-workflow-label: